 The placement normally lasts for around 52 weeks (it must be at least 30 weeks long and provide a total of 900 hours).
 The exact start and finish dates will depend on the requirements of employers.
-Some students start their placement straight after the end of the semester in late June, and manage to fit in a 15-month placement, whilst others don't start until September and obviously complete a shorter placement.
+Some students start their placement straight after the end of the semester in late June and manage to fit in a 15-month placement, whilst others don't start until September and obviously complete a shorter placement.

 If you wish to change from a 3-year to a 4-year degree programme (or vice versa) you can do so at any point during the 2nd year of study.
-You should discuss this with the Placements Tutor, [Gabriele Edwards](#), or the Faculty Placements Officer, [Belinda Moore](#).
+You should discuss this with the Placements Tutor, [Gabriele Edwards](#), or the Faculty Placements Officer, Izzy Ford ([education-placements@bath.ac.uk](mailto:education-placements@bath.ac.uk)).
 You should talk to Student Finance about what financial arrangements you will need to make as a result of changing programme (eg. informing the Student Loans Company / your LEA).
 If you have additional funding through LEA or other awarding bodies they may require you to change to a 4-year programme by the end of your 1st year.